 The pandemic has adversely affected global economic activity and contributed to the instability and volatility in financial markets.
-Although, as of the date of this report, the City's investment portfolio has incurred gains overall since June, 30 2020, the values of the City's investments have and will fluctuate in response to uncertain and changing market conditions due to the pandemic.
-The amount of investment gains and losses that will be recognized in subsequent periods, and the related impact on the City's liquidity cannot be determined at this time.
 The pandemic may have a continued material adverse impact on economic and market conditions, triggering a continuing period of economic slowdown.

-Although the City cannot estimate the length or gravity of the impact of the COVID-19 outbreak at this time, if the pandemic continues, it may have an adverse effect on the City's results of future operations, financial position, and liquidity in fiscal year 2021.
+Although the City cannot estimate the length or gravity of the impact of the COVID-19 outbreak at this time, if the pandemic continues, it may have an adverse effect on the City's results of future operations, financial position, and liquidity in fiscal year 2022.

-NOTE 10 - SUBSEQUENT EVENTS
+NOTE 11 - SUBSEQUENT EVENTS

-Management has evaluated subsequent events through December 1, 2020, the date the financial statements were available for issuance, and has determined there were no subsequent events requiring disclosure.
+Management has evaluated subsequent events through December 21, 2021, the date the financial statements were available for issuance, and has determined there were no subsequent events requiring disclosure.